A deep freeze is breaking pipes and creating a water crisis across the South

 Broken pipes were also causing problems at individual buildings.
 A massive leak was reported at the Alabama Statehouse in Montgomery on Christmas Eve, according to WFSA-TV.

-At the Harvest Hope Food Bank in Greenville, South Carolina, employees opened the building Monday morning and several inches of water rushed out.
+At the Harvest Hope Food Bank in Greenville, S.C., employees opened the building Monday morning and several inches of water rushed out.
 Broken pipes were spraying water and workers turned away dozens of needy people, the food bank said.

 The water cut power to the food bank's freezers and refrigerators, and workers faced the double challenge of getting power restored before the food spoiled and keeping water out of the area.
 Up to $1 million of food could be destroyed, the food bank said.